Koopman--Nemytskii Operator of Nonlinear Controlled Systems and Its Learning for Controller Synthesis: Learning of Koopman--Nemytskii Operator

+Hence, $\Theta = G_{xu}^{-1}$.
+This approach is called \emph{kernel extended dynamic mode decomposition} (kernel EDMD).\footnote{ Since the kernel matrix $G_{xu}$ can be ill-conditioned, it is more practical to keep the regularization parameter $\beta$.
+As shown in \cite{bold2025kernel} based on \cite{wendland2005approximate}, the interpolation error depends on both the fill distance $\eta$ and the regularization parameter $\beta$; by tacitly assuming that $\beta$ can be fine-tuned in concert with $\eta$, the dependence on $\beta$ can be removed without changing our conclusions. } Let $S$ stand for the projection from the RKHS $\mc{N}_{\mgk}(\mbb X)$ to its subspace $\mr{span}\{\phi_{y_i}\}_{i=1}^m$.
+Analogous to the discussions in \S\ref{subsec:Koopman.learning}, the estimated Koopman--Nemytskii operator satisfies, for any $g\in \mc{N}_\kappa(\mbb X)$ and any $(x,u)\in \mbb X\times \mbb U$:

-The benefit of this approach is that when the sample points cover $X\times U$ sufficiently well, the projection is close to the identity operator on the RKHS, and hence, the error of applying the estimated Koopman-Nemytskii operator to the prediction of succeeding state is \emph{uniform} on $X\times U$, instead of being a mean-squared one.
-To guarantee such a dense coverage of $X\times U$ by sample points, technically, it is desirable to ensure the finite dimensionality of the policy space $U$, by making the following assumption which confers $U$ with a parameteric structure. \begin{assumption} $X$ satisfies the interior cone condition. \footnote{We refer to the following set as a cone in $\mRd{d}$: where the vertex $x\in \mRd{d}$, direction $\xi\in \mRd{d}$ a unit vector, angle $\theta\in (0, \pi/2)$ and radius $r>0$.
-The set $X\subseteq \mRd{d}$ is said to satisfy the interior cone condition if there exists a $\theta\in(0,\pi/2)$ and $r>0$, such that for any $x\in X$, there exists a corresponding $\xi \in \mRd{d}$ with $C(x, \xi, \theta, r) \subseteq X$.} $U$ can be homeomorphically (i.e., bijectively and continuously, with a continuous inverse) mapped to a $V\subseteq \mRd{d_v}$ (for some $d_v<\infty$), such that $\forall u, u'\in U$, their corresponding images in $V$, called $v$ and $v'$ respectively, satisfy $\|v-v'\|\leq \|u-u'\|_{\mCb^{s+1}}$. \end{assumption} \begin{theorem} Suppose that Assumptions \ref{assum:1}, \ref{assum:2}, and \ref{assum:3} hold.
-For simplicity, let the policy kernel $\mgvk$ be the Wendland kernel $\kappa_{d_v, k}$ on $V$.\footnote{For other kernels including Gaussian kernels, multiquadratics, thin-plate splines, etc., the statement of this theorem can be modified, following the conclusions in the \cite[Tab.~11.1]{wendland2004scattered}.} Denoting the \emph{fill distance}:
+When the sample points cover $\mbb X\times \mbb U$ well, the error of applying the estimated Koopman--Nemytskii operator to the prediction of succeeding state is \emph{uniformly proportional to $|x|$} on $\mbb X\times \mbb U$, instead of being a mean-squared one.
+This will be proved in Theorem \ref{th:EDMD.generalization}.
+To guarantee such a dense coverage by sample points, it is technically desirable to ensure the finite dimensionality of the policy space $\mbb U$ by a parametric structure. \begin{assumption} $\mbb X$ satisfies the interior cone condition.\footnote{ We refer to the following set as a cone in $\mRd{d}$: